lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/alexnet.md

 com um formato de janela de $3 \times 3$ e uma distância de 2.
 Além disso, o AlexNet tem dez vezes mais canais de convolução do que o LeNet.

-After the last convolutional layer there are two fully-connected layers with 4096 outputs.
-These two huge fully-connected layers produce model parameters of nearly 1 GB.
-Due to the limited memory in early GPUs, the original AlexNet used a dual data stream design, so that each of their two GPUs could be responsible for storing and computing only its half of the model.
-Fortunately, GPU memory is comparatively abundant now, so we rarely need to break up models across GPUs these days (our version of the AlexNet model deviates from the original paper in this aspect).

 Após a última camada convolucional, existem duas camadas totalmente conectadas com 4096 saídas.
 Essas duas enormes camadas totalmente conectadas produzem parâmetros de modelo de quase 1 GB.